-Instant film cameras, like the Leica Sofort may seem like a weird concept in 2019, but they do have their uses.
-But, they have a cost per exposure, the quality isn’t the best, and they have a limited range of applications.
+Instant film cameras, like the Leica SOFORT, may seem like a weird concept in the digital age, but they do have their uses.
+But they have a cost per exposure, the quality isn’t the best, and they have a limited range of applications.

 If you remember these things the first time around, the biggest buzz you got from such cameras was seeing the instant images.
 That seems pretty obvious, but actually viewing a printed image instantly works to the camera’s advantage, but you need an audience.

 Leica supplies a box of film with a new camera, but every ten shots, you need to reload.
-This can obviously get costly, so you don’t have the luxury of snapping away like you do with a digital camera.
+This can obviously get costly, so you don’t have the luxury of snapping away as you do with a digital camera.
 Also, no LCD on the back of the camera, thus no visual feedback.
-It’s old school shooting all the way.
+It’s old-school shooting all the way.

-The camera is focused using zone focusing and a ring around the lens — all manual here.
+The camera uses zone focusing and a ring around the lens – all manual here.
 A plastic lens is employed, which isn’t the greatest but probably used to simply cut down on costs.

 The plastic lens is probably the biggest thing that brings the camera down in terms of quality.
 A glass lens would increase the cost, as would manual controls, but it would at least bring out more quality in the final images.